Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Georgia State and its opponents have combined to put up more than 49.5 points in six of 11 games this season.
+- Georgia State and its opponents have gone over the current 49.5-point total in six of 11 games (54.5%) this season.

-- Troy has combined with its opponents to score more than 49.5 points in six of 10 games this season.

 - Saturday's over/under is 0.2 points higher than the combined 49.3 PPG average of the two teams.

-- This contest's over/under is 4.9 points under the 54.4 these two squads combine to give up per game in 2021.
+- The 54.4 points per game these two squads have surrendered to opponents this season are 4.9 more than the 49.5 over/under in this contest.

-- Panthers games this season feature an average total of 57.0 points, a number 7.5 points higher than Saturday's over/under.

-- The 50.2 PPG average total in Trojans games this season is 0.7 points more than this game's over/under.
+- The average total in Panthers games this season is 57, 7.5 points above Saturday's total of 49.5.

 Georgia State Stats and Trends

-- The Panthers have covered the spread twice this season when favored by 6.5 points or more (in three chances).
+- The Panthers have been favored by 6.5 points or more three times this season and have covered the spread in two of them.

-- Georgia State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- Georgia State is 3-1 against the spread and 4-0 overall this season when the team notches more than 25.1 points.
+- When Georgia State puts up more than 25.1 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Georgia State piles up more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.
+- In games that Georgia State totals more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.

 - The Panthers have 13 giveaways this season, while the Trojans have 22 takeaways .